-The ability to obtain expungement in relation to many criminal cases is extremely limited until Maryland’s new expungement law goes into effect on October 1, 2017.
-Until then, pursuant to Md.
+The ability to obtain expungement in relation to many criminal cases was extremely limited until Maryland’s new expungement law – the Justice Reinvestment Act – went into effect on October 1, 2017.
+Prior to the Justice Reinvestment Act, pursuant to Md.
 Criminal Procedure Code Ann. § 10-105, those eligible for expungement are:

 If the Governor granted you an unconditional pardon in the past 10 years;

 The act on which you conviction was based is no longer a crime (e.g. convictions for possession of marijuana under 10 grams);

 The case filed against you initially in criminal court was then transferred to juvenile court;

 If 3 years have passed or you’re willing to sign a General Waiver and Release, and: